Simultaneous upper and lower bounds of American-style option prices with hedging via neural networks

-Pricing American options is a type of optimal control/stopping problem in which the goal is to find the stopping strategy that maximises the option value.
-Numerically, there have been many attempts based on classical partial differential equation methods and binomial trees \citep{brennan1977valuation, barone1987efficient, jaillet1990variational, villeneuve2002parabolic, matache2004fast, berridge2008irregular}.
-However, when there are multiple factors impacting the value of the option, these methods become expensive computationally, a limitation known as the \textit{curse of dimensionality}.
-To circumvent this difficulty, simulation-based methods have been extensively explored \citep{tilley1993, barraquand1995, carriere1996, longstaff2001, vanroy2001, bouchard2004discrete, broadie2004, bally2005quantization, kolodko2006iterative, bouchard2012monte, ludkovski2018kriging}, among which \citet{longstaff2001}'s Least Squares Monte Carlo (LSMC) method has gained much popularity.
-In this method, the dynamic programming principle is applied to determine the optimal stopping strategy recursively by comparing the immediate exercise payoff to the continuation value estimated by least-squares regression on a set of Monte Carlo simulations of the underlying asset price model.

-Methods directly solving the pricing problem typically generate a candidate optimal stopping strategy and a lower bound on the price, which is more in the interest of the buying party.
-On the other hand, option sellers would be more interested in an upper bound on the price, which can be obtained from a super-hedging strategy. \citet{kogan2004} and \citet{rogers2002} independently explored the duality of the pricing problem, based on which a variety of methods \citep{andersen2004primal, jamshidian2004numeraire, belomestny2009true, rogers2010dual, schoenmakers2013optimal} that derive upper bounds by approximating corresponding martingales have been proposed.
+Pricing American-style options is a type of optimal control/stopping problem for which numerical methods have been extensively explored due to the lack of analytical solutions.
+However, classical methods based on partial differential equations and binomial trees become expensive computationally when there are multiple factors impacting the value of the option, a limitation known as the \textit{curse of dimensionality}.
+To circumvent this difficulty, simulation-based methods have been extensively explored \citep{tilley1993, barraquand1995, carriere1996, longstaff2001, vanroy2001, bouchard2004discrete, broadie2004, bally2005quantization, kolodko2006iterative, bouchard2012monte, ludkovski2018kriging}.
+By directly solving the pricing problem, these methods typically generate a candidate optimal stopping strategy and a lower bound on the price, which is more in the interest of the buying party.
+On the other hand, option sellers would be more interested in an upper bound. \citet{kogan2004} and \citet{rogers2002} independently explored the duality of the pricing problem, based on which a variety of methods have been proposed \citep{andersen2004primal, jamshidian2004numeraire, belomestny2009true, rogers2010dual, schoenmakers2013optimal} to derive an upper bound on the option price by solving its dual problem.